weitblick/lowmark/example_site/content/index.md

 ---
 # lowmark

+### – A Low-tech Markdown Website Generator

-### Create websites with ease – using just Markdown.
+Create websites with ease – using just Markdown.

 - Write and publish your content as simple Markdown files
 - This “CMS” is technically just a small PHP script